stephanrauh/extended-pdf-viewer-showcase/src/app/getting-started/angular-2-4-5.md

 - <a href="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/master/projects/ngx-extended-pdf-viewer/src/assets/viewer.js">viewer.js</a>
 - <a href="https://github.com/stephanrauh/ngx-extended-pdf-viewer/tree/master/projects/ngx-extended-pdf-viewer/src/lib">the folder ngx-extended-pdf-viewer</a>
 - <a href="https://github.com/stephanrauh/ngx-extended-pdf-viewer/tree/master/projects/ngx-extended-pdf-viewer/src/assets/locale">the locale folder</a>
+- <a href="https://github.com/stephanrauh/ngx-extended-pdf-viewer/tree/master/projects/ngx-extended-pdf-viewer/src/assets/cmaps">the cmaps folder</a> if you want to display East-Asian character sets

 After that, follow these steps:

-1. Load pdfjs in index.html
-2. Copy ngx-extended-pdf-viewer into component
+1. Do *not* add ngx-extended-pdf-viewer to the `package.json`
-3. Change ngx-extended-pdf-viewer css file into ionic format (remove styleUrls)
+2. Only if it's an Ionic 3 project: Change ngx-extended-pdf-viewer css file into ionic format (remove styleUrls)
+3. Maybe you also have to load `viewer.js` and `pdf.js` in the `index.html`.
+However, these files are loaded automatically, so that step is probably not necessary since ngx-extended-pdf-viewer 2.0.0.